World of Hyatt card: Increased welcome offer of up to 5 Category 1-4 free night certs

 Quick Thoughts

-Despite the shortcomings, this is still an offer worth ~$900 in the first year and there’s also some significant benefits to the World of Hyatt card that make it a keeper for many.
-These include:
+Despite the shortcomings, this is still an offer worth ~$800 in the first year, and the World of Hyatt card also offers significant benefits that make it a keeper for many.

 • An automatic 5 elite night credits per year.